initishsharmaa/fsriskdocs/docs/modules/regulatory-returns-module.md

 - Users can add the required Master Direction and remarks to each return and sumbit to close the return.
 - A Save button to update and initiate the approval/escalation workflow as needed.

+- Specific returns data can be fetched from the returns repository, by adding filters and clicking on the fetch data button.

 The Returns Due page allows the users to stay ahead of submission deadlines, thereby reducing compliance risks and last-minute escalations.